alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

   1. Collects process, event log, and WMI data.
   2. Calls **sampling** to ask the LLM:

-     * “Given these resources, produce a human-readable diagnostic report with recommendations.”
+     * "Given these resources, produce a human-readable diagnostic report with recommendations."
   3. Returns the report to the user.

 Here you get to show: